-- On the Symantec System Recovery 2013 Management Solution Monitor Tasks tab, right-click Symantec System Recovery Tasks, and then click New > Task. - In the Client Tasks tree, click Symantec System Recovery Tasks > Run Backup Policy. - 3 On the Create New Task page, in the right pane, type a name for the task. - 4 Select a backup policy from the list, and then click OK. - In the Task Status field for your selected backup task, do one of the following.
-5
+- On the Symantec System Recovery 2013 R2 Management Solution Monitor Tasks tab, right-click Symantec System Recovery Tasks, and then click New > Task. - In the Client Tasks tree, click Symantec System Recovery Tasks > Run Backup Policy. - On the Create New Task page, in the right pane, type a name for the task. - 4 Select a backup policy from the list, and then click OK. - 5 In the Task Status field for your selected backup task, do one of the following.

 To run the task immediately on a computer Click Quick Run.
 Select the computer on which you want the task to run, and then click Run .
-To run the task immediately on multiple computers Click New Schedule , and then do one of the following: Click Now and then select the computers that you want the task applied to.
-Click ${\bf Schedule}$ at the bottom of the page.
-To run the task on multiple computers using a schedule Click New Schedule.
-Click Schedule .
-Specify the date and time to run the task, and then select the computers that you want the task applied to.
+To run the task immediately on multiple computers Click New Schedule , and then do one of the following: Click Now and then select the computers for which you want to apply the task.
+Click Schedule at the bottom of the page.
+To run the task on multiple computers using a schedule Click New Schedule. using a schedule Click Schedule .
+Specify the date and time to run the task, and then select the computers for which you want to apply the task.
 Click Schedule at the bottom of the page.